soelgary/MapWatch/MapsService/README.md

 This is all of the backend code for our map personalization detecting tool.
 It can do quite a few things.
 1. Crawl Google Maps and Bing Maps
 3. Create and host Amazon Mechanical Turk(MTurk) HIT's to detect border changes
-4. REST api for admin interface to MTurk responses
+4. REST api for an admin interface to MTurk responses

 Getting Started
 ===============